 “Yes, that was all.
 Then he left.”

 Lost in my dark cinematic thoughts like that, I kept climbing up the stairs, and until I reached the third floor, I was still in a relatively optimistic mood.
 When I stepped on the landing between the flights, though, it all suddenly changed.
 The thought that in mob thrillers, characters like mine are usually thrown into pits full of wet concrete or have their heads severed and posted to someone as a threat hit me really hard, and I felt sick.
-When I climbed up to another floor, I was already sure that my horrible death was inevitable and literally wanted to cry because of the terrible role I had been given in this awfully cruel production.
+When I climbed up to another floor, I was already sure that my horrible death was inevitable and literally wanted to cry because of the terrible role I had been given in this cruel production.

 On the fifth floor, I turned around to pass by the elevator, and while still feeling devastated, I looked inside with hope.
 The door was open, but the bellhop wasn’t there.
 “What a pity!”
-I thought disappointedly.
+I thought disappointed.
 “I’m so in the mood to solve puzzles right now, and he and I play this game so well!
 He could have even helped me get out of the scapegoat role!”

 I promptly turned around to close the door, horrified.
-Then I cautiously pulled out my gun and examined the situation in the bathroom, on the balcony, and under the bed, after which I stuck the weapon into the back of my pants and locked all the doors, closed the curtains, and turned the lights on.
+Then I cautiously pulled out my gun and examined the situation in the bathroom, on the balcony, and under the bed, after which I stuck the weapon into the back of my pants, locked all the doors, closed the curtains, and turned the lights on.

 I felt sick.